BY KATE STEWART

 And all were punished.

-I’m so glad I finally picked this book up.
+I’m so glad I finally picked Flock up.
 I’d been circling the idea of it for a while since I’d been seeing it all over TikTok and Instagram.
 It did not disappoint.
-It was so well written, smut with an actual plot.
+It was well written smut with an actual plot.

 Cecelia was a firecracker with a huge heart.
 I constantly felt so bad for her while simultaneously wanting to be her.
 She has the worst case of daddy issues along with a healthy dose of parenting her mother.
 She was tough as nails but her bleeding heart definitely gets her into some trouble.